ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Method

 \section{Method}

-To improve RGB-only navigation performance in dynamic environments, ReaDy-Go proposes a cost-effective and scalable pipeline to train environment-specific visual navigation policies using photorealistic datasets with dynamic obstacles in deployment scenes, thereby mitigating the sim-to-real gap.
-It requires only a single video per environment.
-Given a video of a static target deployment environment, our pipeline generates photorealistic navigation datasets with moving human obstacles and trains an environment-specific navigation policy, as shown in Fig.~\ref{fig:main}.
+Given a video of a static target deployment environment, ReaDy-Go generates photorealistic navigation datasets with moving human obstacles and trains an environment-specific navigation policy, as shown in Fig.~\ref{fig:main}.
 The pipeline consists of three main components: (1) a real-to-sim dynamic 3D Gaussian Splatting (GS) simulator, (2) dynamic navigation dataset generation using the simulator and planners, and (3) navigation policy training.
+In particular, ReaDy-Go contributes a coherent formulation of a dynamic GS simulator that unifies static scene GS, animatable human GS avatars, and human motion generation.
+It also introduces a robot expert planner tailored to dynamic GS representations and a human planner, and integrates them with the dynamic GS simulator to form a unified data generation pipeline.
 Each component is explained in detail in this section.